Zero-shot Human Pose Estimation using Diffusion-based Inverse solvers: More Results

 \textbf{Need for using location measurements:} An important question is whether purely using the scale-free rotations \(r_{\measureset}\) is better than including the scale-dependent location measurements \(l_{\measureset}\).
 Since \(r_{\measureset}\) is scale-free, we could potentially use only \(r_{\measureset}\) to estimate pose.
 As an ablation study, we compare BoDiffusion(Global) and \name, against BoDiffusion(Global) without using \(l_{\measureset}\) for CFG.
 Since BoDiffusion(Global) was trained to accept only \(r_{\measureset}\) or both \(\{r_{\measureset},l_{\measureset}\}\) for CFG-based conditioning, this serves as an apples-to-apples comparison.

 Table \ref{tab:l_cond} shows the results of this comparison using Protocol 1, using the default body shape to generate \(l_{\measureset}\).
-As expected, BoDiffusion(Global) with \(l_{\measureset}\) for CFG performs the best amongst the three algorithms. \name is next, performing much better than BoDiffusion(Global) without \(l_{\measureset}\), illustrating the importance of \(l_{\measureset}\) for pose estimation.
+BoDiffusion(Global) with \(l_{\measureset}\) for CFG performs the best amongst the three algorithms. \name is next, performing much better than BoDiffusion(Global) without \(l_{\measureset}\), illustrating the importance of \(l_{\measureset}\) for pose estimation.

-\textbf{Using Inverse-Guidance on Local Joint Angle Representation:} Considering that the BoDiffusion(Local) model outperforms the BoDiffusion(Global) model, an important question is why not use the local joint angle output \(\Theta_{\jointset}\) for inverse guidance.
-Firstly, the linear system \(\mathcal{A}\) requires global joint angles \(R_{\jointset}\), hence we would have to transform the local joint angles \(\Theta_{\jointset}\) using the recursive equation described in Section \ref{sec:model}.
-Because this equation is recursive, the transformation from \(\Theta_{\jointset}\rightarrow R_{\jointset}\) is a higher-order polynomial function.
-We could use DPS \cite{dps} as it allows for inverse guidance through differentiable nonlinear measurement functions.
-However, in our experiments, we found that this does not work well in practice, with the relatively low number of diffusion steps that we use \((N=50)\) during inference.
-When we ran BoDiffusion(Local) with no joint position \(l_{\measureset}\) conditioning, we saw no performance improvement when a DPS-based location inverse guidance term was added.
+\textbf{Using Inverse-Guidance on Local Joint Angle Representation:} Considering that the BoDiffusion(Local) model outperforms the BoDiffusion(Global) model, an important question is---why not use the local joint angle output \(\Theta_{\jointset}\) for inverse guidance?
+In earlier comparisons, we saw that Local prediction achieves better lower-body (LPE) performance.

+To compare Inverse Guidance performance for Local joint angle prediction with Global joint angle prediction, we fine-tune BoDiffusion(Local) in a manner similar to \name(head) as described in \ref{sec:implement}, such that it accepts head position along with all 3 rotation angles as input for the CFG score, but the hand positions are zeroed out.
+We use a \(\Pi\)GDM-based inverse guidance after computing the global joint angles using the local angle output from the score model, which we term Local(\(\Pi\)GDM).
+We also use an L2-based gradient descent method similar to that in \cite{omnicontrol} to perform inverse guidance using joint location.
+We term this method Local(Gradient Descent) and Global(Gradient Descent) based on whether the score model predicts local or global joint angles, respectively.

+The results are summarized in Table \ref{tab:pigdm_local}.
+The Local(Gradient Descent) is once again better than \name and its variants at predicting lower body motion, resulting in lower MPJPE.
+However, this is at the cost of worse upper body performance and higher overall joint angle error. \name, which uses \(\Pi\)GDM was specifically chosen in our work for zero-shot pose prediction because of better upper body inverse guidance, especially when head position isn't used for the CFG score model.

+\textbf{Runtime Performance:} We next test the runtime of each algorithm in Table \ref{tab:runtime}, reporting the number of samples estimated per second for each.
+Each algorithm was tested on an RTX Titan.
+Given that we operate at 60 frames per second across all baselines, all algorithms can run in real time, although some latency is expected.